emacsmirror/evil-keypad/README.md

     * These can be combined: `u u` = `C-u C-u`, `- 5` = `M-- 5`, etc.
 4. Once a complete command is recognized, it executes, and the keypad automatically exits.
 5. If the sequence is unbound, an `<sequence> is undefined` message appears, and the keypad exits.
-6. Press `ESC` anytime to cancel and exit the keypad.
+6. Press `C-g` anytime to cancel and exit the keypad.
+7. Press `C-h` (or `help-char`) to get help for the current prefix.
+If `evil-keypad-prefix-help-command` is set, it will be called with the current keymap; otherwise, Emacs will ding.
-7. Press `Backspace` or `DEL` to undo the last keypress, pending modifier, or prefix argument.
+8. Press `Backspace` or `DEL` to undo the last keypress, pending modifier, or prefix argument.

 ### Key Translation Logic